Breast cancer care in Kansas City

 Not every woman with breast cancer will experience signs or symptoms, which is why getting your annual mammogram is so critical.
 Mammograms help us identify cancer early, when it is most treatable.

-Sarah Cannon at HCA Midwest Health recommends beginning annual mammograms at 40 years old (earlier if you are considered to be at high risk).
+We recommend beginning annual mammograms at 40 years old, or earlier if you are considered to be at high risk.
 Mammography often identifies breast cancer before any physical symptoms develop, aiding in early detection.
 Your best chance of finding breast cancer early is through a combination of regular mammograms, routine breast exams by a healthcare professional and personal awareness of changes in your own breasts.

 If an abnormality is identified by a breast self-exam, clinical exam or mammogram, diagnostic tests will be performed to identify if breast cancer is present.
 Finding an abnormality does not automatically result in a breast cancer diagnosis.